Vikram Doraiswami

-Vikram Kumar Doraiswami (born 11 July 1969) is an Indian diplomat of Indian Foreign Service who is currently serving as High Commissioner of India to the United Kingdom.
-Prior to this appointment, he was High Commissioner of India to Bangladesh and as an Indian Ambassador to Republic of Korea and Uzbekistan.
+Vikram Kumar Doraiswami (born 11 July 1969) is an Indian diplomat of Indian Foreign Service (IFS) who is currently serving as the Ambassador of India to China.
+Prior to this appointment, he was the High Commissioner of India to the United Kingdom, the High Commissioner of India to Bangladesh and as the Indian Ambassador to Republic of Korea and Uzbekistan.

 Early life and education

-Doraiswami was born to a Tamil military family.
+Doraiswami was born to a Hindu Tamil family.
 His father was an Indian Air Force officer who fought in the Bangladesh Liberation war, a country to which Doraiswami eventually became High Commissioner.
-He studied in schools all over India before eventually acquiring a master's degree in history from the University of Delhi.
-He worked for a year as a journalist while sitting for the Civil Services exam.
+He studied in schools all over India before eventually acquiring undergrad and graduate degrees in History at St. Stephen's College, University of Delhi.
+He worked for a year as a journalist at Business Today magazine while sitting for the Civil Services exam.